 Human validation at this stage focuses on:

-This layer focuses on whether the AI system meets internal standards and regulatory expectations, and on producing usable governance evidence.
+This layer focuses on whether the AI system meets internal standards and regulatory expectations, while producing governance evidence for audit and compliance needs.

-Human validation helps generate artifacts such as release readiness signals, override rates, and severity trend reports that support responsible AI decision-making.
+Human validation generates artifacts such as release readiness signals, override rates, and severity trend reports, helping QA and compliance teams track decision quality and identify governance gaps.

 Responsible AI does not end at deployment.
 Production systems need structured reviews of live interactions, escalation workflows for high-risk outputs, and re-evaluation checkpoints after model or system updates.